devnull-cz/c-prog-lang/modules/array-intro.md

 #source array-designated-initializers.c

-Note the code above mentions a missing `=` as a GCC extension.
+Note that the code file right above mentions in a comment that a missing `=` is a GCC extension.
 With a non-GCC compiler it does not compile:

 ```
 $ cc array-designated-initializers.c